I have always loved to bake. I’m a wife, mother, grandmother, and great grandmother, so I do a lot of baking for my family.

 - In a mixer bowl, beat until stiff peaks form.
 Fold in with egg mixture.

-- Place filling on bottom half of cooled cake.
-By the time filling is made, the bottom half of the cake has been placed in the cake pan, add the filling on top of that.
-Place top on the bottom half.
+- Place filling on the bottom half of the cooled cake.
+By the time filling is made, the bottom half of the cake has been placed in the cake pan.
+Add the filling on top of that.
+Place the top on the bottom half.

 - 1/4 cup confectioner sugar to sprinkle on top of the cake when all steps are done.